gwbres/adi-ad9546/README.md

 Therefore, both can share the following tools, but it is up to the user to restrict to supported operations, when operating an AD9545.

-## Profiles & Register map
+## Register map profiles

-Profiles entirely describe the register map.
+Profiles describe the register map entirely.
-Profiles can be created with A&D official graphical interfaces (`->export`).
+It is possible to create a register map profile using the official A&D graphical tool (`export` feature).

-One can load such a profile (.json file) with the `profile.py` utility.
+One can load such a profile (.json format) with the `profile.py` utility.
-`i2c` bus number (integer number) and slave address (hex) must be specified.
+`i2c` bus number (integer number) and slave address (hex) must be specified:

 ```shell
 profile.py -h